panzerdp/dmitripavlutin.com/posts/051-react-stale/index.md

 }
 ```

 [Open the demo](https://codesandbox.io/s/stale-closure-use-effect-broken-2-gyhzk) and click a few times increase button.
-Then look at the console, and every 2 seconds appears `Count is: 0`, despite the fact that `count`  state variable has actually being increased a few times.
+Then look at the console: every 2 seconds appears `Count is: 0`, although `count`  state variable has been increased a few times.

 ![React Stale Closure](./images/react-stale-closure-5.png)